shopware/docs/guides/plugins/plugins/plugin-fundamentals/use-plugin-configuration.md

 {% endcode %}

 {% hint style="info" %}
-Set the `saleschannelId` to `null` for the plugin to be accessible by all Sales Channels else set to the corresponding Sales Channel ID.
+Set the `saleschannelId` to `null` for the plugin configuration to be used by all Sales Channels else set to the corresponding Sales Channel ID.
 {% endhint %}